Equivalence of residual entropy of hexagonal and cubic ices from tensor network methods: Introduction

 In contrast, in this work we address the problem from a different perspective by investigating the \textit{normality} of the transfer operator $\hat{M}$.
-As first proposed in a recent study \cite{Tang2025}, normality of the transfer operator is sufficient to ensure the tensor network method remains applicable to non-hermitian transfer operators.
-In our context, the importance of normality is twofold.
-(1) If $\hat{M}$ is a normal operator, one can directly prove that $S_h = S_c$.
-(2) If $\hat{M}$ is normal, the variational tensor-network approach can be applied without imposing symmetry constraints, allowing a direct comparison between $S_c$ and $S_h$.
+As proposed in a recent study \cite{Tang2025}, normality of the transfer operator is sufficient to ensure the tensor network method remains applicable to non-Hermitian transfer operators.
+In our context, the relevance of normality is twofold.
+(1) If $\hat{M}$ is strictly normal, one can rigorously prove that $S_h = S_c$.
+(2) Even if not strict, a high degree of normality, which could be measured numerically, can provide a theoretical basis for applying variational tensor network methods without imposing additional symmetry constraints, thereby enabling a direct comparison between $S_h$ and $S_c$.

 The rest of this paper is organized as follows.
-In Sec.~\ref{Sec:: Tensor network representation for residual entropy problem}, we present the tensor-network representation of the residual-entropy problem.
-In Sec.~\ref{Sec:: Normality}, we explain the concept of normality for the transfer operator and verify it numerically using tensor-network techniques.
-We then demonstrate the direct calculation of the residual entropies of $I_c$ and $I_h$ using our recently developed split-CTMRG method~\cite{Xu2025} in Sec.~\ref{Sec:: Variational tensor network method for the residual entropy}.
+In Sec.~\ref{Sec:: Tensor network representation for residual entropy problem}, we present the tensor network representation of the residual-entropy problem.
+In Sec.~\ref{Sec:: Normality}, we explain the concept of normality for the transfer operator and measure it numerically using tensor network techniques.
+We then demonstrate the direct calculation of the residual entropies of $I_c$ and $ I_h$ using our recently developed split corner transfer matrix renormalization group method~\cite{Xu2025} in Sec.~\ref{Sec:: Variational tensor network method for the residual entropy}.
 Finally, Sec.~\ref{Sec:: Conclusion and discussion} provides a summary and discusses possible future extensions of this work.